mariaroncal/tensorboard/README.md

 Notice as well that the main changes that were done to create the new plugin were done in the file projector_demo.py which path is: tensorboard/tensorboard/plugins/projector/projector_demo.py

-### CODE EXPLANATION:

-Several modifications were done in the code in order to create the new plugin.
-(Check projector_demo.py).

-1) Notice that we will do the experiments with embeddings in 3 languages: Spanish, English, and French.
-First of all, we need to load the embeddings in the 3 languages.
-This can be done by calling the function load_vec with its 2 parameters: the path of the embeddings in a particular language and the maximum number of embeddings we want to load.
-For example, load_vec(spanish_path,
-100) will download 100 Spanish word embeddings.

-2. Once we have our vocabulary with their tensors, a language mark is added to clarify the language of each embedding.
-The mark "_en" is added if the embedding is an English word, "_es" is added for Spanish, and "_fr" is for French.
-The reason why this was done was that some word embeddings appeared in several languages and we wanted to make a distinction between the language the word was coming from.

-3. Now, we create a common dictionary with all the words as keys of the dictionary, and the tensors as values.
-All the words in the 3 languages are included in this dictionary.

-4. Since TensorBoard reads tensors and metadata from the logs of your TensorFlow projects, a metadata file needs to be created.
-The metadata should be stored in a separate file and its format should be a tsv file.
-The first line should contain the column headers and the subsequent lines should contain the metadata values.
-In this case, the 2 columns are the word and its language.

 # Usage (CHECK THIS)

 Before running TensorBoard, make sure you have generated summary data in a log